Hooannn/Hooannn/README.md

 ## About Me

-- 🎓 I'm currently a. third-year student at Posts and Telecommunications Institute of Technology.
+- 🎓 I'm currently a third-year student at Posts and Telecommunications Institute of Technology.
 - 💻 I'm studying Information Technology - IT.